wioniqle-q/elasticsearch-automapper/README.md

     {
         i.Mappings(m =>
         {
-            //The model you want to map can be set to T. m.Properties(ElasticAutoMapper.MapToElasticIndex<T>());
+            // The model you want to map can be set to T. m.Properties(ElasticAutoMapper.MapToElasticIndex<T>());
         });
     });